pradeep-rb/algorithms/src/aJan22/stack/readme.txt

       Keep adding new elements to the stack

 Pattern 2:
-*  In string problems, think about using a stringbuilder and storing the indices of the string in the stack instead MinRemovalForValidParantheses is a good example of the above.
+*  In string problems, think about using a string-builder and storing the indices of the string in the stack instead MinRemovalForValidParantheses is a good example of the above.